d0wnlore/urban-spork/README.md

 ## Instructions

+This dApp is not hosted anywhere, so this needs to be ran locally with the existing boilerplate instructions at the end of this README.
+Make sure that the verifier is publicly accessible using Ngrok or Serveo.

 This dApp depends on a “POKAntiPhishing” VC that can be issued using [the demo issuer](https://issuer-demo.polygonid.me/):

 1. Click `Create Claims`